Hainee-tyan/YouTubeLooper/README.md

 # YouTubeLooper
 Simple addon for Firefox, creating "Loop" button in YouTube player controls bar, allowing you to endlessly loop video.
+Doesn't work on playlists.

 ![Youtube player with loop button in "not loop" position".](/screenshots/notLoopingButtonScreenshot.png)